NathanDWalsh/els/docs/ipp/body.md

-- Design CLI system to interpret language and optimally orchestrate extract/loading procedures, allowing for configuration trees (for inheriting config from parent branches) and inferred configuration (i.e., type inference, reading existing meta-data from sources).
+- Design CLI system to interpret language and optimally orchestrate extract/loading procedures, allowing for configuration trees (for inheriting config from parent branches) and inferred configuration through data introspection (i.e., type inference, reading existing meta-data from sources).

 - Allow non-contextual transformations to be defined (i.e. column which defines source, index column)

-## Secondary Goals
+### Secondary Goals

 These will not be built into the initial project, but design considerations will be taken in order to allow for the implementation of